Online Master's Degrees in Bioinformatics - Accredited Programs

 Dr. Albert-Laszlo Barabasi is a distinguished professor and the Robert Gray Dodge Professor of Network Science at Northeastern University.
 He is also the director of the Center for Complex Network Research.

-Dr. Barabasi is well-known in the bioinformatics field as he consults with Harvard Medical School and Brigham and Women's Hospital and is a member of the Center for Cancer Systems Biology at the Dana Farber Cancer Institute.
+Dr. Barabasi is well-known in bioinformatics as he consults with Harvard Medical School and Brigham and Women's Hospital and is a member of the Center for Cancer Systems Biology at the Dana Farber Cancer Institute.
 He earned his doctorate degree in physics from Boston University and his master’s degree in theoretical physics from Eotvos University in Budapest, Hungary.

 He created and operated the Barabasi Laboratory to study how networks are formed, what they look like, and how they change.
 He discovered that specific natural networks follow a blueprint similar to those created by humans.
 This discovery created scale-free networks and dynamic network modeling, which have positively impacted research across every area where these networks exist.